-The use of a question marks in this stanza shows how the woman is taking an avid interest.
+The use of question marks in this stanza shows how the woman is taking an avid interest.
 She is both curious and inquisitive, and this style of questioning also adds a touch of drama to the poem.
 She appears to delight in this nefarious activity as she describes both the process and the elixir in such delicious detail that we can almost see it.
-The long vowel sounds (assonance) in ‘gold oozings’ and the adjective ‘brave’, show how she is almost mesmerised by the colours and textures.
+The long vowel sounds (assonance) in ‘gold oozings’ and the adjective ‘brave’, show how she is almost mesmerized by the colours and textures.
 It is ironic that such beautiful potions are destined to cause harm, especially with the gentle sibilance of ‘sure to taste sweetly’ which is then off-set by the question ‘-is that poison too?’
 She may seem transfixed by the colours of the poisons, but her real aim is never far from her mind.

 Had I but all of them, thee and thy treasures,

 To carry pure death in an earring, a casket,